2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 May 26th: I decided to reuse the old transmission pan gasket, and Permatex anerobic sealant around the gasket.
 I torqued the bolts to spec, and hoped this would be the last time I would seal the transmission pan!

-May 27th: I found I used the anerobic sealant incorrectly, and it didn’t cure at all.
-I removed the pan once again and started cleaning off the sealant.
-Even if the the sealant did cure correctly, it probably would not have never bonded to the used (oily) gasket.
+May 27th: I realized I had applied the anaerobic sealant incorrectly, so it never cured.
+I removed the pan again and began cleaning off the sealant.
+Even if it had cured properly, it likely wouldn’t have bonded well to the used, oily gasket surface.

 May 28th: I ordered two new transmission pan gaskets from DeloreanGo.
-It’s a nitrile bonded cork gasket – i.e. a modern version of the original cork type, much more flexible, and seals very well.
-I bought a spare, because of all my bad luck sealing this pan, and shipping from Europe is expensive!
-This is the second time I’ve purchased this item.
+They’re nitrile-bonded cork gaskets—a modern, more flexible version of the original cork type that seals very well.
+I bought a spare due to my previous sealing troubles and the high shipping cost from Europe.
+This is the second time I’ve purchased this gasket.

-May 29th: I bought an M7 tap to clean out the bolt holes on the transmission.
-I also checked bolt depth and replaced a few M7 bolts.
-One bolt has been drilled and tapped for a larger bolt by a previous owner.
-Another bolt hole was completely stripped, but I was able to work around this by dropping the bolt down through the hole and using an M7 nut on the pan side:
+May 29th: I bought an M7 tap to clean out the transmission’s bolt holes, checked the bolt depths, and replaced a few M7 bolts.
+One bolt hole had been drilled and tapped for a larger bolt by a previous owner, and another hole was completely stripped.
+I worked around the stripped hole by inserting the bolt from the outside and securing it with an M7 nut on the pan side:

 I cleaned the pan once again, and painted it gloss black.
 The paint will help, right?